How to Prepare

 - Know Your Zone.
-Refer to the evacuation maps at Palm Beach County's Emergency Management's website, and locate where you live and your evacuation zone.
+Refer to the evacuation maps at Public Safety - Emergency Management Know Your Zone, and locate where you live and your evacuation zone.
 Determine if and when you would have to evacuate.
 Remember: All mobile home residents must evacuate, regardless of location.

-- Educate yourself by reviewing the information available on Palm Beach County's Hurricane Preparedness website and watching storm preparedness videos from Palm Beach County's Storm Watch Team.
+- Educate yourself by reviewing the information available on Palm Beach County’s Hurricane Preparedness website.

 - Decide now where you would go if ordered to evacuate (friend, relative, hotel, out of the region).
 Only use shelters as a last resort.
 If you choose to go to a hotel or travel out of the region, you must leave early.

-- Palm Beach County has developed a Hurricane Survival Guide (PDF), which includes key information, such as important phone numbers to have on hand, shelter locations,pet safety information, as well as an Emergency Supply Kit that you should pack before June 1.
+- Palm Beach County has developed an official Palm Beach County Hurricane Planning Guide (PDF), which includes key information, such as important phone numbers to have on hand, shelter locations, pet safety information, as well as an Emergency Supply Kit that you should pack before June 1.
 Organize important papers so you can grab them quickly.

 - Keep your home in good repair.
 Tack down loose roofing and siding, and trim dead or broken branches from trees.